4GeeksAcademy/EU-PT-13-Oliver-Sanderson-Productivity-Tracker/README.md

 ## Front-end

-The productivity tracker will use a (single page application) website as the front-end user interface built with HTML, CSS, JavaScript and React.
+The productivity tracker will use a website (single page application) as the front-end user interface built with HTML, CSS, JavaScript and React.
 It will have a user login system based on a JSON Web Tokens that will be required to use the application as well as viewing or editing any personal data.

 ## Back-end

 The productivity tracker will store collected information in a backend system created with Python and the data will be accessible through a protected API.

+## Tracker (Chrome Extension)

+The productivity tracker itself that is used to track the users time spent on the browser and specific websites will be a Chrome Extension built using HTML, CSS and JavaScript.